jimmyfrasche/etlite/README.md

 IMPORT may be used in most subqueries (outside of triggers), which creates and fills temporary tables, executes the desugared SQLite then drops the tables.

-The special form CREATE TABLE t (cols) FROM IMPORT imports data directly into t.
+The special form CREATE TABLE t (cols) FROM IMPORT [...] imports data directly into t.

+The special from INSERT INTO t (cols) USING IMPORT [...] imports directly into t without creating any tables.
+It is required to specify the cols on the INSERT portion.

 ASSERT ends the script if the scalar subquery returns anything other than 1 and prints message.
 If instead of a subquery an @ placeholder is given, it asserts the existence of that arg or env variable.